natario1/CameraView/README.md

 ### Capturing Images

-To capture an image just call `CameraView.captureImage()`.
+To capture an image just call `CameraView.capturePicture()`.
 Make sure you setup a `CameraListener` to handle the image callback.

 ```java
 camera.setCameraListener(new CameraListener() {